iluvjava/Maths/Notebook 2.0/AMATH 503/Common PDEs B.C Catalogs.md

 \partial_t[u]= c^2\partial_x^2[u]
 $$

-$c$ is relavent to conductivity.
+$c$ is relevant to conductivity.

-All boundary conditions are on $[0, L]$, if we have problem with other boundary conditions, we either see if it's possible to augment the solution for the below boundarys to that one, or we need to translate it to that interval.
+All boundary conditions are on $[0, L]$, if we have problem with other boundary conditions, we either see if it's possible to augment the solution for the below boundaries to that one, or we need to translate it to that interval.

 #### **Dirichlet Boundary Condition**

-Let's also call it: **Homogenous Type I** Boundary condition.
+Let's also call it: **Homogeneous Type I** Boundary condition.

 Simulates when both ends of the rod is at the same temperature and it's fixed.